Best Time to Climb Kilimanjaro

 The peak climbing season on Kilimanjaro is from August to September.
 The weather is particularly good for climbing: the days are clear and somewhat warmer than in June/July.
 At the same time, it may be cloudy in the forest/moorland zone, as well as it may be rainy on the southern routes (Machame and Umbwe).
 However, once you leave the rain forest behind it will be sunny.

 October is another unfairly ignored season: nice weather conditions last into mid-October and the number of climbers drops dramatically, giving you a good chance to enjoy Kilimanjaro treks almost alone.
 At the end of October, the weather becomes more changeable.
 As long as you are equipped to withstand the occasional rain shower, this should not present any major challenges.

 November is the “small” rainy season.
 The rainy weather may last into mid-December.
-The temperatures have dropped and mist covers the Mount, making your climb slightly tricky and risky, yet more challenging and exciting.
-November might not be the best pick in terms of weather, but gives a great opportunity to enjoy the breathtaking views of misty-covered Mount Kilimanjaro with its snow-capped peak, and to take some terrific pictures.
+The temperatures will have dropped and mist covers the Mountain, making your climb slightly tricky and risky, yet more challenging and exciting.
+November might not be the best pick in terms of weather, but gives a great opportunity to enjoy the breathtaking views of misty-covered Mount Kilimanjaro with its snow-capped peak and to take some terrific pictures.

 Mid-January to mid-March are very popular among climbers.
 The weather is perfectly balanced: it is neither too cold, nor too wet.
 The days are generally dry, though occasional rains may happen.
-The possibility of rain increases in the second half of March because the “big” wet season advances.
+The possibility of rain increases in the second half of March because the season of the “big rains” is approaching.